Cypermethrin

 Alternatives: Crop rotation to prevent accumulation of the insects in the soil.
 Avoiding fields previously used as meadows.
 Extensive soil cultivation to expose the insects to the sun.
 Monitoring of the soil (feromone traps).
 If intervention is needed: thuriengiensis or spinosad are the options.

-Press Releases: First EU anti-pesticides legal challenges: PAN Europe takes advantage of the recently revised Aarhus regulation
+First EU anti-pesticides legal challenges: PAN Europe takes advantage of the recently revised Aarhus regulation

-See the other Toxic 12 pesticides that need to go fast.
+See the other Toxic 12 pesticides that need to go fast

 © Pesticide Action Network Europe (PAN Europe), Rue de la Pacification 67, 1000, Brussels, Belgium, Tel. +32 2 318 62 55